LTU-RAI/SubTGraph/README.md

 ```

 #### Constraint Definition
-This tool functions by locating loops, junctions and intersections at different positions of the grid and satisfying their corners with objective nodes.
+This tool functions by locating loops, junctions and intersections at different positions of the grid and satisfying their ends with objective nodes.
 The route that will be followed from each corner to its objective node will follow a harmonic signal with (0,1,2) nodes as specified by the user to respectively create linear, parabolic and sine routes.

 All specified values work within ranges, if the user wants to specify a fixed value then [low, high] should have low = high.
 Otherwise a random value from within the range *random(low, high)* will be computed.
 ```